Back to blog

 for crypto, gambling, or unfounded health claims.

-and constraints (length, tone, must-include) before writing.
+table, or paragraph) and the constraints (length, tone, must-include).

 USER:

-Data extractor (production)
+Data extractor (strict JSON)

 SYSTEM: